-Jennifer Noffze graduated from Ball State University in 2000, earning a BA through the College of Sciences and Humanities.
+Jennifer Noffze graduated from Ball State University in 2000, earning a BA in History and Political Science.
 In 2016, Jennifer completed her MA in museum studies at John Hopkins University.
 Her experience includes being the Collections Department Assistant (2001-2002), Registrar/Archivist (2002-2015), and Collections Manager (2016-Present), all through the Children’s Museum of Indianapolis.

 What got you interested in the humanities?